KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Liquipedia-Dota2 by buxxi](https://github.com/buxxi/MMM-Liquipedia-Dota2)

 1. `package.json` issue: No repository field.
-2. `package.json` issue: No license field.
-3. There are no keywords in 'package.json'.
+2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `"node-fetch"` in file `fetch_logos.js`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `fetch_logos.js`: Replace it with built-in fetch.
-6. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Warning: No LICENSE file.

 ### [MMM-Live-Stream-TV by mcintyrehh](https://github.com/mcintyrehh/MMM-Live-Stream-TV)